cncf/tag-app-delivery/website/content/en/contribute/_index.md

 There’s everything from code-specific issues to documentation issues and everything in-between.
 Feel free to leave a comment or a suggestion.
 You can find them under the CNCF GitHub org for each TAG.
 For example, here’s the link to the App Delivery Tag: https://github.com/cncf/tag-app-delivery

+**Review on-going projects looking for contributors**

+In some cases there are not formal issues opened or a previous issue continues to have ways to provide ongoing contributions.
+In this case there may be an entry in the `Projects` section describing how you can get involved in one of the ongoing initiatives.

 **Join a meeting**

 This may seem scary at first, especially if you’re new, but it’s a great way to dive in and see friendly faces after chatting with folks on Slack when you’re more comfortable.
 The meetings are structured with talking points in a shared google doc.
 You may be given time to introduce yourself (if you want!) and you are welcome to bring a topic to the meeting.

+**Contribute a new idea**

+While there are always a number of ongoing topics in the TAG, they all started as new ideas.
+If you have a new proposal we encourage you to [open an issue using the `community contribution` template](https://github.com/cncf/tag-app-delivery/issues/new) and start to build the community of people who would want to work with you on it!

 **In conclusion, get started your way**